 Even with a "floor plan", hanging the pictures on the wall can be a challenge.
 Some people, tape together newspaper, draw around each frame in the floor plan, then tape the newspaper to the wall as a guide.
 I didn't find that method to be satisfactory.
 Below is the measurement method I finally developed to determine where to place the nails and avoid multiple nail holes in the wall.
 It may seem complicated, but it actually worked well for me.

 I learned thrift stores are a treasure trove for new or gently used wall art.
 Many still have the price tags and protective corners in place.
 I have pictures of fruits, vegetables, and herbs hanging in my kitchen; all are thrift store finds.
 I am now buying mirrors of various sizes and shapes to create another wall grouping.
-The $5 budget still applies to each item.

 I have other pictures hanging in my home that were purchased years ago and cost more.
 I tend to spend more time admiring my thrift store art, because I begin each day facing a wall of flowers that reminds me to be creative and thrifty.